 While Friskies recipes often contain some named meat ingredients like Chicken, they also often contain unnamed meat ingredients like Meat By-Products or Liver.

-These vague ingredients are not accountable and, therefore, can not be relied upon as a source of nutrition.
+These vague ingredients are not accountable and, therefore, can not be relied upon as a source of beneficial nutrition for cats.

 9Lives was founded in 1957 and has been a staple cat food brand in the United States ever since.
-9Lives is owned by Big Heart Pet Brands, which in course, is owned by J.M Smucker company.
+9Lives is owned by the company Big Heart Pet Brands, which itself is owned by J.M Smucker company.